-INSIDE: Do you struggle to stay on top of messes and clutter in your home?
+Do you struggle to stay on top of messes and clutter in your home?
 If so, learn how to utilize routines to get your home clean & decluttered in less time!

-I do this is through routines!
+We do this is through routines!

 Different than strict “schedules” that dictate specific time periods and orders, routines are much more forgiving.

 A routine is simply “a sequence of actions regularly followed”.
+And a good routine is the foundation for a great habit!

-- make beds (the kids do this)
+- make beds

 - open curtains